-However, he has acute worsening of chronic pain and discharges at the stoma that first began in May of 2018 after tube replacement in an outside emergency department.
+However, he has acute worsening chronic pain and discharges at the stoma that began in May 2018 after tube replacement in an outside emergency department.

-He describes dark brown discharge and occasional mild bleeding at the site, as well as pain that has waxed and waned in intensity.
+He describes dark brown discharge, occasional mild bleeding at the site, and pain that has waxed and waned in intensity.
 The physician ordered medicine and diagnostic studies for further evaluation.

 A 29-year-old male with a PMH of obesity and a strong family cardiac history was admitted to the hospital two days ago for chest pain x 4 days.
 He reports an intermittent sometimes stabbing and other times tugging sensation, which lasts 6 to 7 minutes.